 The WP# pin provides hardware protection and is recommended to be kept at V{IL} during power-up and power-down.
-A recovery time of minimum 100 μ s is required before the internal circuit gets ready for any command sequences as shown in Figure 52.The two-step command sequence for Program/erase provides additional software protection.
+A recovery time of minimum 100 μ s is required before the internal circuit gets ready for any command sequences as shown in Figure 52 on page 57.
+The two-step command sequence for program/erase provides additional software protection.